learninglab-dev/the-resources/data/resources/projects/expos20-schwab/podcast-editing-workshop.md

 We can also help out with any questions you have about Logic or Ableton if you decide to go with one of those tools instead.

-Here you can find a [google drive folder with the media assets](https://drive.google.com/drive/folders/1TmVnzv3Z3sWznzVNUcZKQDCaeJDFA7ln) we will use in the breakout rooms today!

 ## ADDITIONAL RESOURCES
 As you begin to create your own podcasts, here are a couple of resources to check out:
 * [Audio Collaboration](http://resources.learninglab.xyz/simple/projects/expos20-schwab/audio-collaboration) helpful tips for navigating collaboration remotely across a variety of tools